-As a minimum, upon the effective date of this permit, the following constituents shall be monitored at the frequency and with the type of measurement indicated.
-Effluent samples or measurements shall be collected at the discharge structure and be representative of the volume and nature of the monitored discharge.
-If no discharge occurs during the entire monitoring period, it shall be stated on the Discharge Monitoring Report Form (EPA No. 3320-1) that no discharge or overflow occurred.
+As a minimum, upon the effective date of this permit through the term of the permit, the following constituents shall be monitored at the frequency and with the type of measurement indicated; samples or measurements shall be representative of the volume and nature of the monitored discharge.
+If no discharge occurs during the entire monitoring period, it shall be stated on the Discharge Monitoring Report (DMR) Form (EPA No. 3320-1) that no discharge or overflow occurred.